 Although the deadline has passed, some classes still have seats open.
 Please email Angela Sanko to inquire about availability.
-Enrollment is limited.
-Because the courses are filled on a first come, first served basis, we recommend that you register early.
+Enrollment is limited and courses are filled on a first come, first served basis.
 You will receive a confirmation letter within two weeks of submitting your registration.

 Tuition and Fees: The cost of a summer intensive course is $4,334 for four credits (includes a $130 university services fee and $64 health services fee but does not include housing).
 Full payment is required at the time of registration.
 Contact the financial aid office of your current college or university about the possibility of obtaining financial aid for New York Summer Intensives.

 Insurance and Health Services: Students must file a form verifying their coverage under a family or other medical insurance plan before they can begin classes.
 The $64 health services fee charged at registration gives students access to medical, counseling, and wellness and health promotion services provided on campus by New School Student Health Services.
 Most services are provided free

 of charge.
 This fee is mandatory and cannot be declined.

 How to Register

 There is no admission process.
 If you meet the eligibility requirements (see above), you just choose the course you want and submit your registration with your payment.
 Non-Lang students should visit the link in the sidebar to register.
 Current Eugene Lang College students must obtain their advisor's approval before registering.
 After you register, you can apply for student housing.

 - Credit card:* Visa, Discover, MasterCard, and American Express are accepted.
 Follow the instructions on the registration form.

 - Check: Checks submitted for payment must be drawn on a U.S. bank and have a U.S. bank routing number and account number MICR encoded on them.

 - Money order: International money orders, such as American Express, in U.S. dollars are accepted.